pereznetworks/WeatherX/README.md

   - Option C: - https://github.com/alexnm/react-ssr/tree/basic
     - would require that I run react-scripts reject
+    - this option uses Ruby, along with React-Router
+      - I cant use Ruby for my project
     - upgrade deps, if use any of alexm's original ssr github repo:
       - some vulnerabilities
         - vulnerabilities can be fixed with some slick npm/npu commands
         - 2 npm package dependencies have dep on deprecated npm package